khakhakhi/khakhakhi.github.io/Report/Open Source Step 1_en.md

 ## Open Source Step 1: Start with dynamic gradients and start on the path to optimization

 ## 1 Project Background

-1.1 Project objectives: Practice data visualization, be familiar with the GitHub environment, be familiar with git operations, and understand open source projects.
+**1.1 Project objectives**: Practice data visualization, be familiar with the GitHub environment, be familiar with git operations, and understand open source projects.

-1.2 Report date: March 5, 2025
+**1.2 Report date**: March 5, 2025

-1.3 Project Leader: 11
+**1.3 Project Leader**: 11

 ## 2 Project Process